Share on Mastodon

 Installation

-The plugin’s available from WordPress.org’s plugin repo, so you can just head into WP Admin > Plugins > Add New, search for share on mastodon, and install and activate from there.
+The plugin’s available from WordPress.org’s plugin repo, so you can just visit your WordPress’ admin interface, Plugins > Add New, and search for share on mastodon, and then install and activate from there.

 Configuration

-Tell the Share on Mastodon settings page—visit Settings > Share on Mastodon—about your instance URL, and make sure to hit Save Changes.
+Tell Share on Mastodon about your instance URL, and make sure to hit Save Changes.
 You’ll then be able authorize WordPress to post on your behalf.

 Select the Post Types for which sharing to Mastodon should be possible, too.
 (Sharing can still be disabled on a per-post basis.)